basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 #### Upgrading Riak Search with `advanced.config`

-If you are upgrading to Riak 2.x and wish to upgrade to the new [[Search|Using Search]] (codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
+If you are upgrading to Riak 2.x and wish to upgrade to the new [[Riak Search|Using Search]] \(codename Yokozuna), you will need to enable legacy Search while the upgrade is underway.
 You can add the following snippet to your `advanced.config` configuration to do so:

 ```advancedconfig
 [